 - Protect the health of employees in the workplace

 - Reduce the risk of fire and explosions

 - Prevent slips and trips caused by settled dust

 - Maintain the efficiency of your machinery

 Dust Extraction for your Dust or Industry Type

 Enquire about Dust Extraction, or arrange a free on- site survey

 The Importance of Safe and Reliable Dust Extraction

 Across many industries, the use of powered machinery and tools can create large amounts of dust.
 Some materials i.e certain wood and metal types , can create particularly hazardous dust.
-Apart from airborne dust being harmful, resulting waste needs to be disposed of carefully.
-Efficient Dust Extraction and Waste Processing ensures that you protect your health, creating a safer working environment, reducing risks and even helping machinery to work more efficiently
+Apart from airborne dust being harmful, resulting waste needs processing and disposing of carefully.
+Efficient dust extraction creates a safer working environment, reducing risks, protecting health and even helping machinery to work more efficiently.